Advancing the hBN Defects Database through Photophysical Characterization of Bulk hBN: Method

 Defect formation energy is a key quantity used to determine the most stable charge state of a defect under given thermodynamic conditions.
 For each defect in this study, charge states ranging from $-$2 to $+$2 were systematically evaluated by computing their formation energies using the following expression

 where $E_{\text{tot}}[X^{q}]$ is the total energy of the supercell containing the defect $X$ in charge state $q$; $E_{\text{tot}}[\text{hBN}]$ is the total energy of pristine hBN; The term $n_i$ represents the number of atoms added or removed from the system, with $\mu_i$ being a chemical potential of atom species $i$; The Fermi level $\epsilon_{\text{Fermi}}$ corresponds to the electronic chemical potential, referenced to the valence band maximum (VBM) of pristine hBN, denoted by $\epsilon_{\text{vbm}}$.
 The final term, $E_{corr}(q)$, is a correction for spurious electrostatic interactions arising from periodic boundary conditions in charged supercells \cite{10.1103/PhysRevLett.102.016402}.
-In this work, we employed the Spinney Python code for charge correction \cite{10.1016/j.cpc.2021.107946}.\\ By comparing the formation energies across charge states, we identify the most stable charge configuration for each defect, which is then used in all subsequent ground- and excited-state property calculations.
+In this work, we employed the Spinney Python code for charge correction \cite{10.1016/j.cpc.2021.107946}.
+Although charge states $q$ greater than $+$3 or $q$ less than $-$3 may be possible for certain defects, they were not considered in this work.
+Future studies may extend the analysis to include these regimes in order to identify additional stable defects and potential quantum emitters.\\ By comparing the formation energies across charge states, we identify the most stable charge configuration for each defect, which is then used in all subsequent ground- and excited-state property calculations.